gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/product-analytics.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the retention matrix above, we can see there's a drop in retained users in the second cohort the next
-month.
+month; just 3.6% of users returned.
 We can directly zoom into the different cohorts and see the difference.

 .. doctest:: product-analytics
 	:skipif: engine is None